autosimtrans/autosimtrans.github.io/shared.md

 # Evaluation

-Following previous work, we evaluate simultaneous translation results based on BLEU and AL (average lagging).
+Following previous work, we evaluate simultaneous translation results based on [BLEU](https://www.aclweb.org/anthology/P02-1040.pdf) and [AL](https://github.com/SimulTrans-demo/STACL) (average lagging).
 BLEU is the measurement for translation quality and AL measures system delays.
+Please use the [AL codebase](https://github.com/SimulTrans-demo/STACL) we offered.
 The evaluation results of all teams will be plotted on BLEU-AL two-dimensional coordinates.

 ---